aitatanit/PyMSI/README.md

 * step 2

-Suppose from above spectrum plot we are interested in creating ion-intensity image for mass range [289, 290] we will follow commands given below:
+Suppose from above spectrum plot, we are interested in creating ion-intensity image for mass range [289, 290] we will follow commands given below:

 ```javascript
 spec = readAnalyze('/home/Documents/data/ABX/',massrange =[280,290])